krammersf/42-Minishell/README.md

 This project was developed in colaboration with [damachad]https://github.com/damachad/42_minishell.

-## Words of Wisdom
-### Focus on the requirement :dart:
-Please implement only what the subject explicitly requests.
-Anything that is not requested is not a requirement, and each additional implementation increases development time and adds unnecessary complexity to the project.

-### Perform extensive testing :microscope:
-This project has many points of attention that have arisen during development.
-All of these points have been included in the tests on this page.
-While not exhaustive, they provide a starting point for things that should work and things that should not.
-[Check the tests](#tests)

-### Study other shells :mag:
-Our reference shell is Bash, but running certain commands in other shells may produce different results and help us better understand why certain things happen.
-Use Bash as a reference, but be open to examining the workings of other shells.

 ## Features

 - **Prompt display:** Minishell displays a prompt when waiting for a new command.